wicknix/AF-OSX-PPC/README.md

 **To Build:**

-You will need PowerPC OS X Tiger (10.4.11) or Leopard (10.5.8) and this preconfigured tool kit:
+You will need PowerPC OS X Tiger (10.4.11) or Leopard (10.5.8) with Xcode installed and this preconfigured tool kit:

 https://macintoshgarden.org/apps/the-unofficial-tenfourfox-toolkit